SystemsApproach/security/tls.rst

 cryptographic algorithms continue to be added, often replacing older ones now considered insufficiently strong.

-Like TCP, TLS has a setup phase involving handshakes and a connected phase in which data is exchanged between the endpoints.
-We discuss each in turn, beginning with the *handshake protocol* that supports intial setup.
+Like TCP, TLS has a setup phase involving handshakes followed by a connected phase in which data is exchanged between the endpoints.
+We discuss each in turn, beginning with the *handshake protocol* that supports initial setup.
 Once the connection properties are established by the handshake, the *record protocol* is used to protect the data sent between the endpoints.

+Performance is always important when applying cryptographic operations to data transfers, and it has a significant impact on end-to-end latency for web interactions.
+One performance-related design choice is the use of symmetric key cryptography for the encryption and authentication of data after the handshake is complete.
+In addition, there have been efforts to reduce the number of round-trip times required to begin data transfer, thus lowering initial latency.
+We examine these developments later in this chapter.

 6.1 Handshake Protocol